GHRSST/GDS/l2p.md

 > The source of data should be indicated: in the single source case as a variable attribute; as a dedicated variable when mixed data sources are present.
 > Use of experimental variables requires clear documentation by the RDAC.
 Data providers shall provide adequate documentation that describes each variable following the CDL examples provided in this document.
 > The variable attribute comment shall be used to provide a URL link to a full description of each data producer defined variable included in the L2P product.
-> Experimental L2P variables if present in an L2P product will be included with the minimum format requirements shown in Table 9 28.
+> Experimental L2P variables if present in an L2P product will be included with the minimum format requirements shown in the table, [CDL template for data provider defined L2P variables](#Table9-28).
 > Additional global variables may be declared within the L2P product.